brotatotes/bht-automation/bht gen 1/Titus/Chapter 1/Titus 1 4 bht.md

 # Titus 1:4 Commentary Help Text

 ## BHT:
-The verse being described is one that depicts a close relationship between the author and the recipient, emphasizing their shared faith and spiritual connection.
-The author refers to the recipient as their own son, signifying a deep bond of mentorship and discipleship.
-The verse also underscores the unity and shared belief among believers, highlighting the inherent worth and dignity of all individuals created in the image of God.
+In this verse, there is a profound relationship between the author and Titus, described as a genuine father-son bond.
+They share a common faith, emphasizing the unity and collective belief system of all believers.
+The author earnestly prays for God's grace and peace to be upon Titus, expressing a deep desire for his spiritual well-being and growth.
+The verse highlights the power of the gospel message, as the author played a significant role in Titus' conversion, illustrating the transformative impact of faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "my true (genuine, see on 1Ti 1:2) child" - This emphasizes the close relationship between the author and Titus, highlighting the genuine love and care that exists between them.
+1. "my true (genuine, see on 1Ti 1:2) child" - This highlights the deep and genuine relationship between the author and Titus, emphasizing the strong bond they share as spiritual father and son.

-2. "according to the common faith" - This phrase suggests that the faith they share is not only personal but also communal, connecting them to a larger community of believers.
+2. "according to the common faith" - This phrase emphasizes the unity and shared belief system among believers, highlighting the importance of a collective faith that binds them together.

-3. "grace and peace from God the Father, and Christ Jesus our Savior" - This blessing highlights the source of their spiritual strength and the ultimate provider of grace and peace in their lives.
-It reminds readers of the importance of relying on God and Jesus for their well-being.
+3. "grace and peace from God the Father and Christ Jesus our Savior" - This closing statement expresses the author's desire for God's grace and peace to be upon Titus, indicating a heartfelt prayer for his well-being and spiritual growth.

 ### Jamieson Fausset Brown:
-1. "Titus, mine own son" - Paul refers to Titus as his own son, indicating a close relationship and spiritual connection between them.
-This suggests that Paul played a significant role in Titus' conversion and growth in faith.
+1. "Titus, mine own son—Greek, 'my genuine child'...converted by my instrumentality."

-2. "after the common faith" - Titus is described as a genuine son in respect to the faith that is common to all believers.
-This highlights the unity and brotherhood of all people of God, regardless of their background or ethnicity.
+2. "after the common faith—a genuine son in respect to (in virtue of) the faith common to all the people of God, comprising in a common brotherhood Gentiles as well as Jews."

-3. "Grace, mercy, and peace" - This phrase, though some manuscripts omit "mercy," is a common greeting in the Pastoral Epistles.
-It emphasizes the importance of God's grace, mercy, and peace in the life of believers.
+3. "Grace, mercy, and peace—'mercy' is omitted in some of the oldest manuscripts.
+But one of the best and oldest manuscripts supports it."

-4. "the Lord Jesus Christ" - The oldest manuscripts read "Christ Jesus," highlighting the centrality of Jesus in the Christian faith.
-This emphasizes the divinity and lordship of Jesus as the Savior of believers.
+4. "the Lord Jesus Christ—The oldest manuscripts read only 'Christ Jesus.'"

-5. "our Saviour" - The addition of "our Saviour" to "Christ" is unique to Paul's Pastoral Epistles and a few other passages.
-It further emphasizes the role of Jesus as the one who saves and delivers believers from sin and death.
+5. "our Saviour—found thus added to 'Christ' only in Paul's Pastoral Epistles, and in 2 Peter 1:1; 2 Peter 1:11; 2 Peter 2:20; 2 Peter 3:18."

+### Albert Barnes:
+1. "After the common faith - The faith of all Christians; - equivalent to saying 'my son in the gospel.'"
+This quote highlights the close relationship between Paul and Titus, emphasizing the shared faith they have as Christians.

+2. "Grace, mercy, and peace..."
+This quote refers to the greeting Paul extends to Titus, emphasizing the importance of God's grace, mercy, and peace in their lives and ministry.

+3. "That is, Paul had been the means of converting him by preaching that gospel which was received by all who were Christians."
+This quote explains how Paul played a significant role in Titus' conversion, underscoring the power of the gospel message and its impact on individuals.

 ### Marvin Vincent:
-1. "Own [γνησιω]." - This phrase refers to the idea of possessing or having a personal connection to something.
-In the context of 1 Timothy 1:2, it implies a close and intimate relationship with the common faith.
+1. "Own [γνησιω] .
+See on 1 Timothy 1:2."
 2. "The phrase N. T. o.
-Koinov common, usually in contrast with kaqarov pure or agiov holy." - The term "common" is often used in contrast to purity or holiness.
-It suggests that the common faith is not exclusive or limited to a select few, but rather accessible to all.
+Koinov common, usually in contrast with kaqarov pure or agiov holy, as Acts 10:14; Acts 11:8; Revelation 21:27."

-3. "The 'catholic' faith." - The word "catholic" here does not refer to the Roman Catholic Church, but rather to the universal nature of the faith.
-It emphasizes that the common faith is not confined to a particular group or denomination, but encompasses all believers.

-(Note: The commentary provided is not very clear or comprehensive, but these quotes highlight some key points about the phrase "common faith" in 1 Timothy 1:2.)
+3. "In the sense of general as here, Acts 2:44; Acts 4:32; Jude 1:3.
+Comp.
+2 Peter 1:1."

 ### John Calvin:
 1. "Hence it is evident in what sense a minister of the word is said to beget spiritually those whom he brings to the obedience of Christ, that is, so that he himself is also begotten."